 So I write from our home in America, which has almost no furniture in it.
 My wife and step-son are now American citizens.
 We have our tickets to Russia, and the three “native born” Americans in the family have our Russian visas.
 We have said our goodbyes to our dear friends here.
 We have one more day to finish packing and cleaning.
 We are sad at leaving those friends.
 We know our lives have been “Americanized.”
 We know drastic changes are ahead.
 But we are excited and hopeful.

-There are more than one reason I’m writing this blog.
+There is more than one reason I’m writing this blog.
 They include:

 - I need to do it primarily for my own personal reflection.
 I don’t think blogs get read very much, so my expectation is not a high readership.
 Writing helps me process information.
 It helps me to think through events and conversations better.